 Helping Youth Move Forward

-The St. Lawrence Youth Association is a non-profit charitable organization, funded by the Ministry of Children and Youth Services.
+The St. Lawrence Youth Association is a non-profit charitable organization, funded by the Ministry of Children, Community and Social Services.
 Established 1974 in Kingston, Ontario.
 SLYA operates two residential programs (Achievement St. Lawrence and Sundance) including medical services, Girl's Moving On and Reintegration Worker Programs; three community-based programs (Community Support Services, Intensive Support & Supervision Program and Youth Justice Family Worker), and a Bailiff Program.

 The Association deals with young persons in conflict with the law and young persons who are charged with an offence under the Criminal Code of Canada who are between the ages of twelve and seventeen when they commit the offence.

 SLYA is operated by a volunteer Board of Directors with an Executive Director to run the day to day operations of the Association as the senior executive officer.
 SLYA is incorporated under the Corporations Act, there is a constitution and by-laws, as well as officers of the Board of Directors.